 - This time with one click, simply navigate to the upper toolbar and select the place part icon.
 Easy!

 - Getting into the professional level shortcuts, we’ll head to our keyboard.
 By pressing ‘P’ (for place), then ‘P’ again (for part), we’ll arrive in the same place as all of the above.
 Now you’re a pro, making schematic capture layouts in no time!

 Measuring Distance in Your PCBs

-Moving from schematics to PCBs, we’ll take a look at how to efficiently measure distances from one point to another.
+Moving from schematics to PCB layout, we’ll take a look at how to efficiently measure distances from one point to another.
 These are two quick ways to go about measuring distances between points.

-- The classic method to go about a measurement in a PCB project is simply to navigate to the ‘Reports’ menu and select ‘Measure Distance’.
+- The classic method to go about a measurement in a PCB layout project is to navigate to the ‘Reports’ menu and select ‘Measure Distance’.

-- An even quicker, more pro-level way, is on the keyboard by pressing ‘Ctrl’ + ‘M.’
+- An even quicker approach is pressing ‘Ctrl’ + ‘M.’